K-Means: Getting the Optimal Number of Clusters

 Customer Insight

-This will help the retail chain with assortment planning, planning promotional activities, and store benchmarking for better performance and higher returns.
+This will help the retail chain with assortment planning, promotional activities, and store benchmarking for better performance and higher returns.

 Marketing